PsyTeachR/data-skills-v2/docs/07-belong.md

 <img src="07-belong_files/figure-html/unnamed-chunk-15-1.png" width="100%" style="display: block; margin: auto;" />

-To add a line of best fit, add on a layer that calls `geom_smooth()` (instinctively you might expect to need `geom_line()`, this does something very different and will make your plot look mad, try it).
+To add a line of best fit, add a layer that calls `geom_smooth()` (instinctively you might expect to need `geom_line()`, this does something very different and will make your plot look mad, try it).
 You can specify different methods of drawing the line, for now, we'll choose `method = "lm"` which stands for "linear model" which basically means draw a straight line.

 ```r